-If an individual Call Alert page is not acknowledged, you see N0 RCKNOWLDG.
+If an individual Call Alert page is not acknowledged, you see NO ACKNOWLDG.

 If a group Call Alert page is not acknowledged, you do not see NO ACKNOWLDG.
 The radio will merely exit Call Alert and return to normal operation.
-NO ACKNOWLDG or the Call Response button to hang up and return to the home display.